 Who said you can’t cheat?
 Cheating on your figure diet is good for muscle building purposes in the off-season and even for fat loss efforts in your contest prep diet.
 However, notice how I sub-titled this section, structured cheats.
 This means the cheat needs to be planned and controlled.

-If you are getting contest-ready and are actually dieting down you should take a more cautious approach and start off by testing a cheat day and as you diet down turn that cheat day into a cheat meal and kind of gauge and tweak is as you go.
+If you are getting contest-ready and are actually dieting down you should take a more cautious approach.
+Perhaps start off by testing a cheat day and as you diet down turn that cheat day into a cheat meal.
+From there, gauge and tweak is as you go.
 Cheating while dieting down for a show can be a hit-and-miss thing and you really need to track and journal so you know precisely what you can and cannot do in regards to a cheating.

 Forming Your Game Plan